A Scottish Currency? – 5 Lessons from the Design Flaws of Pound Sterling

 Report, 10 pages

 If an independent Scotland wished to establish its own currency, there is little sense in modelling the currency on a design that has already spectacularly failed many times in the UK, Europe and the US.

 There is a better way which would give Scotland a safer banking system and an economy that is more stable and far less dependent on debt, a system where badly-run banks could be allowed to fail.

 Sovereign Money: Paving the Way for a Sustainable Recovery

-Why Our Monetary System is Broken, and How We Fix It
+Modernising Money: Why Our Monetary System is Broken, and How it Can Be Fixed

 The book explains, in more detail than ever before, exactly how the monetary system can be fixed.
 The product of three years of research and development, these proposals offer one of the few hopes of escaping from our current dysfunctional monetary system.
 It is detailed but accessible to non-economists.
 (2013)